Best Joint Credit Cards

 2. Financial Disputes and Trust Issues ❌️

-You're typically going to need a high level of trust and open communication whenever you add additional cardholders to your credit card account, so it's not advised you enter this dynamic without serious consideration.
+You're going to need a high level of trust whenever you add additional cardholders to your credit card account, so it's not advised you open one without serious consideration first.

 Disagreements about things like spending habits and financial decisions can easily lead to unnecessary conflicts and strain your relationship.